Why I'm Not Afraid of Germs...Including the Corona Virus

 Sauna - as much as I can handle--or until my water bottle is empty.

-And that's just the short list of things you can do to empower your immune system kick butt!
+And that's just the short list of things you can do to empower your immune system to kick butt!

-Take that unfriendly microbes...and thanks for the reminder to examine my habits!
+Instead of being afraid of microbes, I thank them for the reminder to examine my habits!